 An extra-curricular Robotics Club greatly improves student engagement with STEAM subjects.
 The hands-on experience of learning to design, build, and program robots of increasing complexity boosts teamwork and problem-solving abilities while helping kids learn how abstract concepts, like mathematics, engineering, and computing actually work in practice.
 The club supervisors Lasha Getsadze and David Nozadze are preparing students to get involved in robotics competitions where they encounter a whole new arena of exciting, creative, and practical challenges.

 At the European School Art Studio, children’s drawing classes nurture your child with creativity, inspiration, and encouragement.
 Every child receives tailor-made, one-on-one art instruction from our highly skilled, professional artist Ana Mindiashvili, who is passionate about your child’s art education.
 In all of our children’s drawing classes, students learn a variety of artistic techniques combined with the freedom to authentically express themselves through art.
-Drawing techniques explored in our drawing classes for kids include shading, dimension, composition, portraiture, realism, abstraction, landscape drawing, and more!
+Drawing techniques explored in our drawing classes for kids include shading, dimensions, composition, portraiture, realism, abstraction, landscape drawing, and more!

 In the Chinese Language Club, students will learn the basics of the Chinese language and improve their listening, speaking, reading and writing skills.
 Our Chinese Language teacher is Ekrin Yagmur Kurt.
 In her club activities, she will encourage students to learn more about Chinese culture and history.